Andrei86/helloQueue/README.md

 6.Launch application

-7.In your browser go to http://localhost:8080/send?msg=[your message] to public message
+7.In your browser go to http://localhost:8080/send/book?title=[book_title]